 Clubhouse Gibraltar was first registered on 30th June 2011 and it is charity number is 213.
 On 29th January 2015 it was also registered under the Companies Ordinance and its status is also that of an incorporated Company Limited by guarantee and not having a share capital.
 The change is reflected in the Charities Register accordingly but the charity will still continue as Clubhouse Gibraltar and as charity No 213.

 It is a not for profit organization that is providing support in the Community for those who have been affected by mental illness and mental health problems.
-It is self financing and relies on grants, donations and fund raising to provide face to face contact during a 45 hour weekly support with 5 qualified mental health professional free of charge.
+It is self financing and relies on grants, donations and fund raising to provide face to face contact during a 45 hour weekly support with trained mental health professionals, free of charge.
 It is a psychosocial model which helps individuals develop to their full potential.
 The Clubhouse philosophy is that everyone can recover sufficiently from serious mental illness to lead satisfying lives.

-Clubhouse Gibraltar was the brainchild of Emily Adamberry Olivero MBE, currently the CEO.
+Clubhouse Gibraltar was the brainchild of Emily Adamberry Olivero MBE, currently the Executive Director.
 Emily has been campaigning for a better quality of life for people affected by mental illness since 1992.
 She was invited to join ‘The Group’ that later became the Psychological Support Group in 1993 and Emily remained the Chairperson of this group until she stood down to focus on the development of Clubhouse Gibraltar.
 She discovered in 2009 at a Clubhouse International Seminar in Florida that the Clubhouse model provided all the support and back up that she had been looking for and much more.

 The model was introduced to mental health professionals in 2010 at Bleak House and it was warmly embraced and encouraged.
 Potential premises were identified at Toc H and weekly meetings commenced there in September 2011.
 Initially these meetings which encompassed a work ordered day were led by Emily with the support of her sister Christine and some volunteers.
 The enthusiasm and encouragement by the members who attended (34 in the first year) helped the Clubhouse to continue and flourish as a restorative community and augured well for its development.